- Madrid, Spain

 Promoted to principal dancer in 2008

-Jaime Garcia Castilla has danced major roles in Tomasson’s Giselle, Nutcracker (Nutcracker Prince and King of the Snow), Romeo & Juliet (Benvolio), The Sleeping Beauty, Swan Lake, Chi-Lin, and Trio; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin (Lensky); Neumeier’s The Little Mermaid (Sea Witch); Balanchine’s Brahms-Schoenberg Quartet, Divertimento No. 15, The Four Temperaments (Melancholic), and Symphony in C; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Ratmansky’s From Foreign Lands and Shostakovich Trilogy; Robbins’ In the Night (1st pas de deux); Scarlett’s Hummingbird; and Wheeldon’s Cinderella and Rush.
+Jaime Garcia Castilla has danced major roles in Tomasson’s Giselle, Nutcracker (Grand Pas de Deux Prince and King of the Snow), Romeo & Juliet (Benvolio), The Sleeping Beauty, Swan Lake, Chi-Lin, and Trio; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin (Lensky); Neumeier’s The Little Mermaid (Sea Witch); Balanchine’s Brahms-Schoenberg Quartet, Divertimento No. 15, The Four Temperaments (Melancholic), and Symphony in C; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Possokhov’s Optimistic Tragedy (Anarchist); Ratmansky’s From Foreign Lands and Shostakovich Trilogy; Robbins’ In the Night; Scarlett’s Hummingbird; and Wheeldon’s Cinderella and Rush.
 He created roles in Elo’s Double Evil; McGregor’s Borderlands; Morris’ Beaux, Joyride, and Sylvia; Page’s Guide to Strange Places; Possokhov’s Classical Symphony and Fusion; and Wheeldon’s Within the Golden Hour.

-His repertory includes Ashton’s Symphonic Variations; Balanchine’s Agon, Diamonds, Rubies, Square Dance, Stravinsky Violin Concerto, Symphony in Three Movements, and Theme and Variations; Forsythe’s The Vertiginous Thrill of Exactitude; MacMillan’s Elite Syncopations; McGregor’s Eden/Eden and Chroma; Morris’ Drink to Me Only With Thine Eyes and Maelstrom; Robbins’ Dances at a Gathering, Glass Pieces, and West Side Story Suite; Taylor’s Spring Rounds; Tomasson’s 7 for Eight and On a Theme of Paganini; and Wheeldon’s Carousel (A Dance), Number Nine, and Quaternary.
+His repertory includes Ashton’s Symphonic Variations; Balanchine’s Agon, Diamonds, Rubies, Square Dance, Stravinsky Violin Concerto, Symphony in Three Movements, and Theme and Variations; Forsythe’s Pas/Parts 2016 and The Vertiginous Thrill of Exactitude; MacMillan’s Elite Syncopations; McGregor’s Eden/Eden and Chroma; Morris’ Drink to Me Only With Thine Eyes and Maelstrom; Robbins’ Dances at a Gathering, Glass Pieces, and West Side Story Suite; Taylor’s Spring Rounds; Thatcher’s Ghost in the Machine; Tomasson’s 7 for Eight and On a Theme of Paganini; and Wheeldon’s Carousel (A Dance), Number Nine, and Quaternary.

-Jaime performed at the Pas de Deux Gala in Valladolid, Spain, in 2011 and 2012, and in Osaka, Japan, in 2006.
-He received the Prize of Excellence and Contemporary Dance Prize at the Prix de Lausanne in 2001 and 1st prize at the International Competition in Zaragoza, Spain, in 1998.
+Jaime performed with SFDanceworks in 2017, at the Pas de Deux Gala in Valladolid, Spain, in 2011 and 2012, and in Osaka, Japan, in 2006.
+He received the Prize of Excellence and Contemporary Dance Prize at the Prix de Lausanne in 2001.

 What is your favorite costume?
 Why?